-Responsiveness to calls and incidents taking into consideration public and police safety Response meets the expectations of community needs Ensure resources meet demands Enhance police responsiveness through mobility solutions Performance Measure Response time for Priority One within 10 minutes Response time for Priority Two within 20 Minutes 80% or more as determined in consultation with the complainant but, in any event, no later than 48 hours from the initial contact by the complainant
+Responsiveness to calls and incidents taking into consideration public and police safety Strategies Response meets the expectations of community needs Ensure resources meet demands Enhance police responsiveness through mobility solutions Target Performance Measure Response time for Priority One within 10 minutes 80% or more Response time for Priority Two within 20 Minutes 80% or more 10.
+Response time for Priority Three where police attention or response is required: as determined in consultation with the complainant 90% or more but, in any event, no later than 48 hours from the initial contact by the complainant 11.
+Percentage of 000 calls answered on first or second presentation: